vsheva/airport-Kyiv/README.md

 ### Available Scripts

-To build project in production mode use command: `npm run build`
+To build project use command: `npm run build`

 To run project use command: `npm start`